DonnoDK/LWTML/README.md

 Compile and install the library:

         make && sudo make install

+Do note that the last step requires root access and installs headers to */usr/local/include* and the library to */usr/local/lib*.
+If you rather not have that happen, you can make gcc/clang search for the library and headers elsewhere using:

+        clang++ ... -L<path_to_lib> -I<path_to_headers> -lLWTML -o ...

-Include the LWTML headers and link against LWTML when compiling:
+If you did *make install* you just include the LWTML headers and link against LWTML when compiling:

         clang++ <your_program>.cpp -lLWTML -o <your_program>